Where to Invest in Real Estate in 2025: Roots, EquityMultiple, Concreit, and Gatsby Investment

 Gatsby Investment

-Gatsby Investment targets residential and multi-family real estate in the greater Los Angeles area, with a range of multi-family properties that span from small multi-family units to developments with over thirty units.
+Gatsby Investment targets residential and multi-family real estate in the greater Los Angeles area.
 The platform provides accredited investors the opportunity to participate in high-growth markets, focusing on both rental and development projects.

 Minimum Investments, Fees & Liquidity